JanHerca/urantiapedia/output/wikijs/en/article/Truth_and_the_Spirit_of_Truth.md

 This appears to be the level in which the Spirit of Truth lives “with each one in your hearts.”
 Then at its highest level a quantum leap is made from “highest possible good” of recipients to their “highest cosmic good” relative to their future universe careers.

-> “But the true cosmic meaning of this rule of universal relationship is revealed only in its spiritual realization, in the interpretation of the law of conduct by the spirit of the Son to the spirit of the Father that indwells the soul of mortal man.” ([UB 180:5.8](/en/The_Urantia_Book/180#p5_8))
+> “But the true cosmic meaning of this rule of universal relationship is revealed only in its spiritual realization, in the interpretation of the law of conduct by the spirit of the Son to the spirit of the Father that indwells the soul of mortal man.” (<a id="a94_254"></a>[UB 180:5.8](/en/The_Urantia_Book/180#p5_8))

 > “Love, unselfishness, must undergo a constant and living readaptative interpretation of relationships in accordance with the leading of the Spirit of Truth.
-Love must thereby grasp the ever-changing and enlarging concepts of the **highest cosmic good** of the individual who is loved.” ([UB 180:5.10](/en/The_Urantia_Book/180#p5_10))
+Love must thereby grasp the ever-changing and enlarging concepts of the **highest cosmic good** of the individual who is loved.” (<a id="a96_289"></a>[UB 180:5.10](/en/The_Urantia_Book/180#p5_10))

 This is the level in which “my Father and I will be able to live in the souls of each one of you.”

-> “And then love goes on to strike this same attitude concerning all other individuals who could possibly be influenced by the growing and living relationship of one spirit-led mortal’s love for other citizens of the universe.” ([UB 180:5.10](/en/The_Urantia_Book/180#p5_10))
+> “And then love goes on to strike this same attitude concerning all other individuals who could possibly be influenced by the growing and living relationship of one spirit-led mortal’s love for other citizens of the universe.” (<a id="a100_229"></a>[UB 180:5.10](/en/The_Urantia_Book/180#p5_10))

 To operate at this level we would need to have attained a communication level with the Spirit of Truth comparable to that which the human Jesus attained with his Thought Adjuster:

-> “Perfect synchrony and full communication had become established between the mortal mind of Jesus and the indwelling spirit Adjuster.” ([UB 136:2.2](/en/The_Urantia_Book/136#p2_2))
+> “Perfect synchrony and full communication had become established between the mortal mind of Jesus and the indwelling spirit Adjuster.” (<a id="a104_138"></a>[UB 136:2.2](/en/The_Urantia_Book/136#p2_2))

 The following information may be helpful:

 > “Do not make the mistake of expecting to become strongly intellectually conscious of the outpoured Spirit of Truth.
 The spirit never creates a consciousness of himself, only a consciousness of Michael, the Son.
 From the beginning Jesus taught that the spirit would not speak of himself.
-The proof, therefore, of your fellowship with the Spirit of Truth is not to be found in your consciousness of this spirit but rather in your experience of enhanced fellowship with Michael.” ([UB 194:2.4](/en/The_Urantia_Book/194#p2_4))
+The proof, therefore, of your fellowship with the Spirit of Truth is not to be found in your consciousness of this spirit but rather in your experience of enhanced fellowship with Michael.” (<a id="a108_480"></a>[UB 194:2.4](/en/The_Urantia_Book/194#p2_4))

 It certainly provides us with something to work on.

-> Each of the many, many stations in my Father's house is a stopping place, a life designed to prepare you for the next one ahead. ([UB 181:1.2](/en/The_Urantia_Book/181#p1_2))
+> Each of the many, many stations in my Father's house is a stopping place, a life designed to prepare you for the next one ahead. (<a id="a112_132"></a>[UB 181:1.2](/en/The_Urantia_Book/181#p1_2))

 ## External links